 As you develop a routine with prenatal yoga, we encourage you to pay close attention to what your body is telling you so you know when to adapt or stop your movements.
 Be prepared to change your routine from day to day, week to week, and month to month.
 Trust your body — and your yoga leader! — to help you figure it out.

 Pregnant women drink at least eight to 12 glasses of water per day… even if you’re not exercising!

 Obviously, if you’re planning to be more active, you should increase your water intake, too.

 Keep a water bottle next to your mat during class so you remind to hydrate.
 And if you’re a fan of hot yoga, we regret to inform you that it’s time to turn down the heat.
 Dehydration is very dangerous during pregnancy, so you should avoid sweaty hot yoga sessions until after your baby is born.

-11. The only thing better for a mom-to-be than a prenatal yoga class?
-A prenatal yoga class in the comfort of your own home!
+11) The only thing better for a mom-to-be than a prenatal yoga class?
+A prenatal yoga class at home!

 If you’re dealing with morning sickness and other yucky pregnancy symptoms, you might not feel so motivated to get in the car and drive to a prenatal yoga class.
 And we can’t really blame you.

-The good news is that online yoga classes are available literally anywhere you are — and we even offer prenatal yoga classes through bulldog online!
+The good news is that prenatal online yoga classes are available literally anywhere you are — and we even offer prenatal yoga classes through Bulldog Online!
 Pull out your mat and cue up a class next time you’re feeling a burst of energy.
 You won’t even have to leave the house to get that bumpin’ workout in.